handiman/handiman.github.io/_projects/09-astando.md

 - Spring.Net
 - Test Driven Development
 - Continuous Integration
-summary:
- - Client/server application for importing and presenting traffic measurement data for Stockholm and Gothenburg.
 ---
 <!--more-->
 Astando is one of the leading companies in the GIS area and in the forefront of the Local Roaddatabase concept (LV).